 The Circulator Boot is a device that compresses the leg in synchrony with a person’s heartbeat.
 The boot can be used to treat a number of medical conditions, including claudication (cramping leg pain when walking) and foot and leg ulcers.

-The person is hooked up to a heart monitor to synchronize the compression phase of the boot’s inflatable bag with the diastolic phase of the heartbeat (when the heart is in its relaxed state).
+The person is connected to a heart monitor to synchronize the compression phase of the boot’s inflatable bag with the diastolic phase of the heartbeat (when the heart is in its relaxed state).
 The boot compresses the leg to move the blood through the leg.
-Typically, the therapy is given as a series of daily treatments of about 40 minutes each.
+Typically, the therapy is given as a series of daily treatments of about 45 minutes each.